Altume History, Family Crest & Coats of Arms

 Aldham, Essex and Aldham, Suffolk were both listed in the Domesday Book of 1086 and both were listed under the same spelling, Aldeham.

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Early History of the Altume family

 This web page shows only a small excerpt of our Altume research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altume History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altume History in all our PDF Extended History products and printed products wherever possible.

 Altume Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Altume has been recorded under many different variations, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Altume family (pre 1700)